dscodebook/ranveeraggarwal.github.io/projects/_posts/graphics/2015-4-2-lightcuts.markdown

 </table>

 ##Conclusion
-So, as we see, as the number of light sources increase, the time to render decreases.
+So, as we see, as the number of light sources increase, the render time increases but at a rate lesser as compared to Vanilla PBRT.
 This is because now, instead of having to contribute illumination from all light sources, the program has to compute illumination only from a few representative light sources, thereby reducing the amount of computation required.

 ##Further Work
 The current implementation doesn’t reuse the geometric and material terms already calculated for the parent node with the same representative light.
 Reusing it should improve speed by around 20%.